How it works

 Sessions

 Document the work as it happens.
-Log field sessions while you shoot — notes, contact sheets, and photographs accumulate into a working journal over weeks or months.
-The process is part of the project, not a byproduct of it.
+Log sessions as you go — notes, contact sheets, and images accumulate into a working journal over weeks or months.
+The process is part of the story, not a byproduct of it.

 03